dehpour/dehpour.github.io/slides.md

 ---
 <p>These are the slides I’ve presented.</p>

-{% for post in site.categories.notes %}
+{% for post in site.categories.slides %}
  <li><span>{{ post.date | date_to_string }}</span> &nbsp; <a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}